greeshmasurya/Link2Blog/Readme.md

 - **History & Management:** Tracks generated files with a built-in history viewer.
 - **Markdown Support:** Renders output in rich HTML/Markdown.

+## PROBLEM STATEMENT
+Manually converting YouTube video transcripts into well-structured blog posts demands considerable time and effort.
+It involves organizing raw transcripts, formatting them cleanly, and adapting the tone or writing style.
+For creators, educators, and bloggers, an automated tool that fetches transcripts and transforms them into polished blog posts can significantly improve workflow efficiency.

+## APPROACH / METHODOLOGY

+### Architecture
+- **GUI Framework:** wxPython for the desktop interface
+- **API Integration:** Gradient AI API (This can be changed to any other popular providers too; the format is OpenAI-compatible.)
+- **Modular Design:** Individual modules for transcript handling, AI processing, storage, and UI

+### Data Structures Used
+- **Lists** → storing generation history
+- **Dictionaries / JSON** → API requests, responses, config files
+- **Strings** → formatting and processing transcript text

+### Workflow
+1. User enters a YouTube video URL
+2. Transcript retrieved via `youtube-transcript-api`
+3. Transcript processed and sent to AI with selected writing style
+4. AI returns a structured blog post (title, sections, insights, conclusion)
+5. Output displayed in HTML/Markdown format
+6. User can save with custom filename and folder location

 ## Setup

 1.  **Clone the Repository:**